AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 13:45:51.143 INFO  - Appended 250 points (deleting 0 points) in 1.2 seconds.
 ```

-## Realigning CSV points with the `/StartTime`
+## Realigning CSV points with the `/StartTime` value

 When `/CsvRealign=true` is set, all the imported CSV rows will be realigned to the `/StartTime` option.

-This can be a useful technique to "stitch together" a simulated signal with special shapes at specific times.
+This option can be a useful technique to "stitch together" a simulated signal with special shapes at specific times.

 ## Appending grades and qualifiers

 When the target time-series is a reflected time-series, any grade codes or qualifiers imported from CSV rows or manually set via the `/GradeCode` or `/Qualifiers` options will be appended along with the core timestamp and values.

+When specifying point values on the command line, you must specify the `/GradeCode` or `/Qualifiers` option before specifying the numeric value.

 Grade codes and qualifiers will not be appended to basic time-series.